Administrative Policies and Procedures Manual - Policy 2140: Use and Possession of Alcohol on University Property

 - Sponsors must follow principles of good hosting which include having non-alcoholic beverages and food available, and providing planned programs.
 The use of alcohol shall not be the sole purpose of any activity.

-- A reasonable portion of the budget for the event shall be spent on food.
+- A reasonable portion of the budget for the event shall be spent on food; see Section 5.2.1 of UAP 4000 ("Allowable and Unallowable Expenditures").

 - Any form of a "drinking contest" in activities or promotions is prohibited.